Llewellyn Iron Works: Llewellyn street lights

 The company also produced street lights, fabricating a variety of electrolier designs and configurations.
 Their incandescent multi-globe electroliers became so associated with the Llewellyn company that any street light of this style began to be referred to as a Llewellyn.
 In the early 1900s, Llewellyn street lights were installed in many of the major streets of downtown Los Angeles, most notably on Main, Hill and Spring Streets.
 More were eventually installed in other commercial districts in the city, and they became the most common street lights in early 20th century Los Angeles.

 Recently installed 5-globe electrolier Llewellyn street lights in 1913 Van Nuys.

 Their use also expanded to other neighboring communities in Los Angeles County.
 In the southwest San Fernando Valley, then in unincorporated land, Llewellyn street lights were produced for the Van Nuys Highway Lighting District.
-The district had been organized as the first lighting district in the County in August 10, 1912, and provided for the installation of street lighting in the newly founded communities of Van Nuys, Marian, and Owensmouth.
+The district had been organized as the first lighting district in the County on August 10, 1912, and provided for the installation of street lighting in the newly founded communities of Van Nuys, Marian, and Owensmouth.
 The first street lights were installed along Sherman Way, which connected the townsite.
 Upon completion, 129 five-globe electroliers were installed in the main parts of the townsites along with 484 three-globe electroliers for a total of 613 street lamps.

 Most Llewellyn street lights were eventually replaced.
 Notably, the CD 943 model street lights, sometimes referred to as the "Llewellyn Slayers" replaced many Llewellyns in Los Angeles.